mydrive/capistrano-deploytags/README.md

 Capistrano Deployment Tags
 ==========================
-This plugin to Capistrano will add tags for each deployment that you make to the project.
-It is intnded to be used with the multistage plugin and will tag each release by environment.
-Each successful deployment will result in a new tag as well as moving an existing tag that points to the last deployment.
+This plugin to Capistrano will add timestamped and latest Git tags at each deployment, automatically.
+It is intended to be used with the multistage recipe and will tag each release by environment.
+You can, however, use it without multistage simply by setting :branch and :stage in your recipe.

 What It Does
 ------------